musicalculinarists/beautiful-jekyll/_posts/2019-11-29-jesus-is-king.md

 Never thought it’d come to this, but yeah a Kanye song sucks.
 Closed on Sunday sucks, it’s trash, it’s the [Hot Shower](https://musicalculinarists.github.io/2019-07-28-the-big-day/) of [The Big Day](https://musicalculinarists.github.io/2019-07-28-the-big-day/) with shittier lyrics, it’s probably what Shawn Mendes would sound like if Shawn Mendes went into rap.
 Like, look at this:

-> Closed on Sunday, you're my Chick-fil-A
+> Closed on Sunday, you're my Chick-fil-A <br>
-> Closed on Sunday, you my Chick-fil-A
+> Closed on Sunday, you my Chick-fil-A <br>
-> Hold the selfies, put the 'Gram away
+> Hold the selfies, put the 'Gram away <br>
 > Get your family, y'all hold hands and pray

 Is this the greatest living human artist of all time?
 Is this this generation’s closest thing to Einstein?
 Nah, it’s just a straight up disappointment.
 Unless you want to hear Kanye murmur-rapping the same annoying line over and over again while a generic beat loops in the background, don’t bother with this one.